Finnitio/3dpcorne-shield-nodefree/readme.md

 - [3* Keycaps](https://www.aliexpress.com/item/1005005305167568.html?spm=a2g0o.order_list.order_list_main.35.39655c5fdYkAzp) 11,46 €
 - [1* Batteries 200 mAh](https://www.aliexpress.com/item/1005006284939857.html?spm=a2g0o.order_list.order_list_main.84.39655c5fdYkAzp) 2,87 €

 that adds up to 41,12 €.
-Additionally you may add costs for 3d printing, screws, rigid cable, soldering.
+Additionally you may add costs for 3d printing, screws, switches, rigid cable, soldering.
 So you can build one split keyboard for around 50 €.

 ![wiring](internals.jpg)

 keymap
 ==========================

+This is the keymap I am using.
+The basic layer is for writing with the german qwertz layout.
+I use urobs homerowmods and some other tweaks from him.
+The thump keys are for basic writing and entering the additional layers for symbols and navigation+numpad.
+The layers can be activated by holding the layer key, by taping the layerkey they become sticky and by double tapping you can toggle the layers on until you hit that key again.

 ![alt text](https://github.com/Finnitio/3dpcorne-shield-nodefree/blob/main/my_keymap.png?raw=true)